mjl-/bolong/README.txt

 - progress bar doesn't work as expected. we show bytes transfered of total bytes in file. but we quit earlier for partial restores. should indicate we aren't going to download the full block.
 - should check created (remote) file exists just after uploading.
+- add a mode where we encrypt using only a public key crypto in the config, with restores requiring the private key. we would need to keep track of more information locally (an index file) to make incremental backups.
 - is our behaviour desirable when restoring to a directory that already has some files?  we currently fail when we try to create a file/directory that already exists.
 - look into using google sdk for cloud storage.